scottchen98/Comm-Markdown-Test/README.md

 <figure>
   <figcaption>Specifies content that must be read before proceeding.</figcaption>
   <img
-  src="docs/pages/images/admonitions/warning.png"
+  src="docs/images/important.png"
   alt="The warning admonition.">
 </figure>
 <figure>
-  <figcaption>Indicates additional information or tips.</figcaption>
+  <figcaption>Indicates a tip.</figcaption>
   <img
-  src="docs/pages/images/admonitions/info.png"
+  src="docs/images/tip.png"
   alt="The info admonition.">
 </figure>
 <figure>
-  <figcaption>Indicates what success looks like.</figcaption>
+  <figcaption>Indicates what additional information looks like.</figcaption>
   <img
-  src="docs/pages/images/admonitions/success.png"
+  src="docs/images/note.png"
   alt="The success admonition.">
 </figure>

 #### Chunking

-Due to the nature of our topic, we anticipated long informative pages.
-This can easily become difficult for a reader to follow.
-Knowing this, we focused on using sub-headings and figures to guide the reader.
+Given the nature of our topic, we expected lengthy informative pages, which can be challenging for readers to follow.
+To address this, we used subheadings and figures to guide our readers.

-We chose a navigation style (from MkDocs) that would show the subheadings for the current page as nested links.
-This allows our reader to gauge the relevancy of the material and to jump to a specific section if they desired.
+We opted for a navigation style (from MkDocs) that displays subheadings as nested links.
+This enables our readers to assess the relevance of the material and navigate to a particular section if desired.

 #### Tone

-This documentation is intended for the following users who are searching for a clear guide to using Git and setting up a GitHub repository:
+This documentation is written for users who need a clear guide to using Git and setting up a GitHub repository.

-- Beginner to intermediate developers who need to keep track of their source code.
+- It is intended for beginner to intermediate developers who want to keep track of their source code.

-Therefore, we chose to write in a casual tone as if we were explaining to a peer.
-We kept the jargon to a minimal as we did not want to confuse any beginner coders.
-Any specialized terminology included a hyperlink to an external resource if the reader needed further explanation.
+ We have chosen a casual tone, as if we were explaining to a colleague, and have minimized the use of jargon to avoid confusing anyone new to coding.
+If we include any specialized terminology, we provide a hyperlink to an external resource for further explanation.

 ## Conclusion

-This documentation recorded our understanding of Git/Github.
-The topic was tedious for us to write because we had to repeat the same Git command multiple times to ensure the user sees the file changes.
-Writing this documentation presented us the opportunity to practice writing clear instructions for our intended audience to read off the web.
+This documentation captures our understanding of Git/Github.
+Writing about the topic was a bit tedious, as we had to repeat the same Git commands multiple times to ensure that the user sees the file changes.
+Nevertheless, it presented an opportunity for us to practice writing clear instructions for our intended audience.

 This project tested our group's ability to communicate.
-As a group, we had an open line of communication where we regularly updated each other on our progress.
-Through solid teamwork, we helped each other adhere to a common style guide.
+We maintained an open line of communication throughout and regularly updated each other on our progress.
+Through solid teamwork, we were able to adhere to a common style guide.

 Thank you for your interest in our Git Documentation.
-We hope this documentation can be a good reference for our readers and for ourselves in future projects.
+We hope it can serve as a useful reference for our readers and for ourselves in future projects.

 This document was built on: [Material for MkDocs](https://github.com/squidfunk/mkdocs-material)